 Sub-categories are used by the Institute to identify eligibility and to gather statistics.
 All practices or departments registered with the Institute are promoted under the over-arching title of LI Registered Practice.
 The subcategories are recorded on the internal database only and not displayed in the public facing online search engine – if a Registered Practice wishes to disclose this information however the Institute applies no restrictions.

 All Practices and Departments registered with the Landscape Institute are required to carry professional indemnity insurance and to produce evidence that PII cover is held.
 It is for each Practice or Department to determine its own risk and the level of cover necessary.
 Practices are however advised that with increasing litigation against professionals generally they should be prudent in their assessment of risk and the level of cover necessary.
 In addition, clients often insist on a certain level of PII cover.
 In the case of a public authority acting as a consultancy to other authorities, a letter from the Chief Executive stating that they are indemnified shall be produced as evidence.

 Online Case Studies Library

-Case studies are available in the searchable online Case Studies Library, showcasing a diverse range of projects by Registered Practices, including LI Award winners.
-This is constantly growing and we are always seeking new applications for case studies.
-Registered Practices may have up to five completed projects added to the Case Studies Library at any time.
+Case studies are available in the searchable online Case Studies Directory, showcasing a diverse range of projects by Registered Practices, including LI Award winners.
+This is constantly growing and we are always seeking new applications for case studies. .

 Logo and Signboards